Ahnfelt/jsonr/README.md

 In addition, it's common to end up with a bunch of configuration files that are tiny variations of each other for slightly different use cases.

-JSONR aims to remove all of these pain points.
+JSONR aims to remove all of these pain points, while strictly adhering to the JSON value model.

+# Why not YAML, TOML, XML?

+These formats have complex syntaxes that are hard to parse, and they each deviate from the simple JSON value model.

+In contrast, JSONR values and JSON values are one and the same, and the syntax is a conservative extension of JSON.

 # Syntax and features